menes-dotnet/Menes/docs/adr/0003-allowing-implicit-object-type.md

 ```
 ## Decision

 Menes will support these semantics.
-We have updated our schema validation to support this by translating the missing `type` element into the internal schema type `None`.
+We have updated our schema validation to support this by translating the missing `type` element into the internal schema type `None`, rather than translating to `Object`.

 ## Consequences